-Performance Criteria Planner's Response for crime and anti-social behaviour, having regard to: (a)providing small variations in building alignment to break up long facades; Although located in the Local Business Zone, the site was previously part of the Bicheno Cabin and Tourist Park.
+Performance Criteria Planner's Response P1 Buildings must have a setback from a frontage that is compatible with the streetscape and minimises opportunities for crime and anti-social behaviour, having regard to: The proposed setback of the dwelling is considered compatible with the streetscape and will minimise opportunities for crime and antisocial behaviour. (a)providing small variations in building alignment to break up long facades; Although located in the Local Business Zone, the site was previously part of the Bicheno Cabin and Tourist Park.
 The site and adjoining lots in the Local Business Zone are not developed with typical buildings built to frontages.
-A long façade does not exist along the Murray Street Local Business Zone and the setback of the building does not attempt to break up a long façade. (b)providing variations in building alignment to provide a forecourt space for public use, such as outdoor dinging or landscaping; The subject site proposes a residential use (single dwelling).
-Private open space for the dwelling is provided in the front setback and it is not considered appropriate or necessary for the residential dwelling to provide an area for public use on the site. (c)the avoidance of concealment spaces; The proposed setback will minimise concealed spaces behind and to the side of the building.
-Territoriality is a key element of CPTED 3 design principles, the setback of the dwelling allows for a clear boundary of private land. (d)the ability to achieve passive surveillance; and The proposed setback will provide a large open area between the dwelling and the frontage of Murray Street, allowing for passive surveillance both onsite and for adjoining sites. (e)the availability of lighting Murray Street is a typical urban street and street lighting is provided within 50m of the site in both directions.
+A long façade does not exist along the Murray Street Local Business Zone and the setback of the building does not attempt to break up a long façade. (b)providing variations in building alignment to provide a forecourt space for public use, such as outdoor dinging or landscaping; Private open space for the dwelling is provided in the front setback and it is not considered appropriate or necessary for the residential dwelling to provide an area for public use on the (c)the avoidance of concealment spaces; The proposed setback will minimise concealed spaces behind and to the side of the building.
+Territoriality is a key element of CPTED design principles, the setback of the dwelling allows for a clear boundary of private land. (d)the ability to achieve passive surveillance; and The proposed setback will provide a large open area between the dwelling and the frontage of Murray Street, allowing for passive surveillance both onsite and for adjoining sites. (e)the availability of lighting Murray Street is a typical urban street and street lighting is provided within 50m of the site in both directions.